World Habitat Day is a global observance that takes place every year. But what is it? And how can you get involved? Find out in our latest blog!

 The history behind World Habitat Day

-The first World Habitat Day took place in 1986 in Nairobi, Kenya, with the theme ‘Shelter is my right’.
+The first World Habitat Day took place in 1986 in Nairobi, Kenya, with the theme ‘Shelter is My Right’.
 It’s been observed every year since, in countries spanning all over the planet, from London in 1990 all the way to Shanghai in 2010.

-World Habitat Day 2022: What’s the theme?
+World Habitat Day 2024

 World Habitat Day and sustainability